admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/LevelType](https://admin-shell.io/aas/3/0/LevelType) The LevelType class as defined in IDTA-01003-a-3-0.

-## LevelType/Min
+## LevelType/min
  Min according to IEC 61360 as an Identifier scheme for minimal levels.

- [https://admin-shell.io/aas/3/0/LevelType/MIN](https://admin-shell.io/aas/3/0/LevelType/MIN) The MIN of the LevelType class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/LevelType/MIN](https://admin-shell.io/aas/3/0/LevelType/MIN) The attribute min of the LevelType class as defined in IDTA-01001-3-0.

-## LevelType/MAX
+## LevelType/max
- MAX according to IEC 61360 as an Identifier scheme for maximal levels.
+ Max according to IEC 61360 as an Identifier scheme for maximal levels.

- [https://admin-shell.io/aas/3/0/LevelType/MAX](https://admin-shell.io/aas/3/0/LevelType/MAX) The MAX of the LevelType class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/LevelType/max](https://admin-shell.io/aas/3/0/LevelType/MAX) The attribute max of the LevelType class as defined in IDTA-01001-3-0.

-## LevelType/NOM
+## LevelType/nom
- NOM according to IEC 61360 as an Identifier scheme for nominal levels.
+ nominal according to IEC 61360 as an Identifier scheme for nominal levels.

- [https://admin-shell.io/aas/3/0/LevelType/NOM](https://admin-shell.io/aas/3/0/LevelType/NOM) The NOM of the LevelType class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/LevelType/nom](https://admin-shell.io/aas/3/0/LevelType/nom) The attribute nom of the LevelType class as defined in IDTA-01001-3-0.

-## LevelType/TYP
+## LevelType/type
  TYP according to IEC 61360 as an Identifier scheme for typical levels.

- [https://admin-shell.io/aas/3/0/LevelType/TYP](https://admin-shell.io/aas/3/0/LevelType/TYP) The TYP of the LevelType class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/LevelType/typ](https://admin-shell.io/aas/3/0/LevelType/typ) The attribute typ of the LevelType class as defined in IDTA-01001-3-0.

-## LocalKeyType
+## LabelType
- Enumeration of different key value types within a key.

- [http://admin-shell.io/aas/3/0/LocalKeyType](http://admin-shell.io/aas/3/0/LocalKeyType) The LocalKeyType class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/LabelType](http://admin-shell.io/aas/3/0/LabelType) The LabelType data type as defined in IDTA-01001-3-0.

-## LocalKeyType/FRAGMENT_ID
+## LangStringSet
- Identifier of a fragment within a file

- [http://admin-shell.io/aas/3/0/LocalKeyType/FRAGMENT_ID](http://admin-shell.io/aas/3/0/LocalKeyType/FRAGMENT_ID) The LocalKeyType FRAGMENT_ID of the LocalKeyType class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/LangStringSet](http://admin-shell.io/aas/3/0/LangStringSet) The LangStringSet data type as defined in IDTA-01001-3-0.

-## LocalKeyType/IDSHORT
+## MessageTopicType
- idShort of a referable element

- [http://admin-shell.io/aas/3/0/LocalKeyType/IDSHORT](http://admin-shell.io/aas/3/0/LocalKeyType/IDSHORT) The LocalKeyType IDSHORT of the LocalKeyType class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/MessageTopicType](http://admin-shell.io/aas/3/0/MessageTopicType) The MessageTopicType data type as defined in IDTA-01001-3-0.

 ## ModellingKind
  Enumeration for denoting whether an element is a type or an instance.

  [https://admin-shell.io/aas/3/0/ModellingKind](https://admin-shell.io/aas/3/0/ModellingKind) The ModellingKind class as defined IDTA-01001-3-0.

-## ModelingKind/Instance
+## ModellingKind/Instance
  Concrete, clearly identifiable component of a certain template.

- [http://admin-shell.io/aas/3/0/ModelingKind/INSTANCE](http://admin-shell.io/aas/3/0/ModelingKind/INSTANCE) The NamedIndividual INSTANCE of the ModelingKind class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/ModellingKind/INSTANCE](http://admin-shell.io/aas/3/0/ModellingKind/INSTANCE) The NamedIndividual INSTANCE of the ModelingKind class as defined in IDTA-01001-3-0.

-## ModelingKind/TEMPLATE
+## ModellingKind/Template
  Software element which specifies the common attributes shared by all instances of the template.

- [http://admin-shell.io/aas/3/0/ModelingKind/TEMPLATE](http://admin-shell.io/aas/3/0/ModelingKind/TEMPLATE) The NamedIndividual TEMPLATE of the ModelingKind class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/ModellingKind/Template](http://admin-shell.io/aas/3/0/ModellingKind/Template) The NamedIndividual Templateof the ModellingKind class as defined in IDTA-01001-3-0.

+## MultiLanguageNameType

+ [http://admin-shell.io/aas/3/0/MultiLanguageNameType](http://admin-shell.io/aas/3/0/MultiLanguageNameType) The MultiLanguageNameType data type as defined in IDTA-01001-3-0.

+## MultiLanguageTextType

+ [http://admin-shell.io/aas/3/0/MultiLanguageTextType](http://admin-shell.io/aas/3/0/MultiLanguageTextType) The MultiLanguageTextType data type as defined in IDTA-01001-3-0.

 ## MultiLanguageProperty